 4. Accurate IRS Form 1098 issuance

-Mortgage interest reporting on Form 1098 is a federal requirement when a lender receives $600 or more in interest from a borrower in a calendar year.
+Mortgage interest reporting on Form 1098 is a federal requirement once cumulative annual interest received from a borrower crosses the IRS-specified threshold.
 Incorrect 1098 data triggers borrower disputes, IRS notices, and investor distrust.
+Review the complete compliance guide at accurate IRS Form 1098 — a guide for private mortgage lenders.

 Verdict: A clean 1098 process is the cheapest investor-trust signal a servicer produces.